More parameters

 But this is only two items?
 This doesn't actually give us "unlimited" parameters, just slightly more?

-But this is secretly sufficient to have unlimited parameters:
+But this is actually sufficient to have unlimited parameters:

 // ...